Man Finds Stepson Dead in Closet in Case of Alleged Domestic Abuse

 - Economic Abuse

 Domestic Violence & Divorce

-Domestic violence is a common trigger for divorce – especially when a parent learns their child has become a victim at the hands of their spouse.
-That being said, divorces originating from domestic violence can also become more volatile then those that are mutual.
+Domestic violence in Los Angeles is a common trigger for divorce – especially when a parent learns their child has become a victim at the hands of their spouse.
+That being said, divorces originating from domestic violence can also become more volatile than those that are mutual.

 As both domestic violence and divorce are incredibly complex issues, it is important for parties to seek advice from an experienced attorney.

 If you, or a loved one, are living in Los Angeles and seeking legal advice on either domestic violence, divorce, or both, we invite you to contact Whitmarsh Family Law, PC today for a free consultation at (310) 552-3505.